 Ellie and I hope this book will comfort and give hope to children fighting cancer and other illnesses.
 It will also help continue the fight to find a cure for childhood cancer.
 A portion of the proceeds will be contributed to the research needed to combat cancer, the number one death by disease for children in America.

-Ellie the Brave, Bald Fairy, will be released on November 14th, 2023, and is now ready for pre-orders!
-Visit the Ellie the Brave, Bald Fairy website today to learn more!
+Ellie the Brave, Bald Fairy is available on Amazon but you can also visit the Ellie the Brave, Bald Fairy website today to learn more!